rbi

 Introduction

-On February 10, 2022, the Reserve Bank of India issued a notification regarding amendments to the Payment and Settlement Systems Regulations, 2008, under the Payment and Settlement Systems Act, 2007.
-This amendment aims to clarify terminologies and streamline certain regulatory requirements to enhance payment system operations.
+On February 10, 2022, the Reserve Bank of India released a notification announcing amendments to the Payment and Settlement Systems Regulations, 2008, as outlined in the Payment and Settlement Systems Act, 2007.
+These amendments aim to clarify terminology and streamline certain regulatory requirements, thereby enhancing the operations of the payment system.

 Payment and Settlement Systems (Amendment) Regulations, 2022